Cato Brahde (64)

 Steve qualified as a Chartered Accountant (SA) in 1985 and completed his articles at Hudson, Langham, Morrison and Co, after which he spent two years in London where he gained international experience in a number of accountancy and consulting roles.
 Steve joined the Reunert Group in 1989 where he was employed in a number of financial management roles.
 He joined Grindrod Limited in 2004 as Group Financial Manager responsible for all group services and was promoted to Chief Financial Officer of the Shipping Division in 2009.
 Steve is a director of major South African and international shipping subsidiaries in the division.
 Steve was selected to serve on the Board of Directors because of his in-depth knowledge of the company’s financial structures, his strong financial background including corporate finance, accounting and capital markets, and his experience in the shipping industry.

 Mike qualified as a Chartered Accountant (South Africa) in 1976 and after completing his articles at Deloitte & Touche, joined the textile industry as a financial manager.
 He moved up the ranks to the position of Chief Executive Officer at Romatex Limited in 1994.
 In 1997, Mike was appointed Chief Executive at Dunlop Limited, a tyre and rubber manufacturer listed on the Johannesburg Stock Exchange, and held this position for ten years.
 He has also held numerous non-executive positions on various boards related to the textile, tyre and sugar industries as well as Transnet Limited.
 He was appointed non-executive director to the Grindrod Limited board in 2009 and appointed non-executive Chairman in 2014.
-Mike is currently the executive Chairman of Grindrod Limited, appointed in 2017, and non-executive Chairman of The Spar Group Limited.
+Mike was the executive Chairman of Grindrod Limited, from August 2017 to November 2018, when he reverted to being non-executive chairman.
+Mike is the non-executive Chairman of The Spar Group Limited.

 Andrew qualified as a Chartered Accountant (South Africa) in 1987 and completed his articles at Deloitte & Touche.
 His time at Deloitte included training in Pietermaritzburg and in Scotland.
 In 1995, Andrew was appointed senior partner in KwaZulu-Natal and lead client service partner of the firm’s largest clients in South Africa.
-In 2011, Andrew was appointed to his current role, Financial Director, Grindrod Limited.
-The role includes co-development and execution of strategy across the three core divisions, Shipping, Freight and Financial Services, as well as management of the group’s shared services.
-His experience includes acquisitions and disposals across the divisions and across geographies.
-He was closely involved in two equity raises and a number of financial restructures to ensure the group operates with secure facilities.
+In 2011, Andrew was appointed as Group Financial Director, Grindrod Limited and was appointed to his current role of Group CEO of Grindrod Limited in September 2018.
+His experience includes acquisitions and disposals across geographies.
+He was closely involved in two equity raises and a number of financial restructures in Grindrod Limited.
 He is also currently a director of various South African and international subsidiaries of the Grindrod Limited group.
 Andrew was selected to serve on the Board of Directors because of his financial expertise, extensive experience in driving strategy and corporate management, as well as his experience in equity raising, capital markets and investor relations. * Alternate Director to Mike Hankinson

 John obtained his LLB degree in 1971 and, as a partner at Goodrickes from 1973 he specialised in maritime and commodities law.
 In 1979, he was appointed a director of Leo Raphaely & Sons, an international commodity and trading firm.
 In 1984, he joined Shepstone & Wylie as a senior partner in their maritime department and acted primarily for shipowners and P & I Clubs.
 In 1986 John opened the Shepstone & Wylie office in London and in 1987 merged the operation with Maitlands.
 From 1987 to 2012, John was a senior partner of Maitlands with offices in Europe, South Africa, North America and elsewhere and also served as a Director on the Boards of several of its subsidiaries, as well as remaining a partner of Shepstone & Wylie.
 He continued to consult to the Maitland Group (now a financial services group) until 2015.
 John was selected to serve on the Board of Directors because of his legal and commercial knowledge of the maritime and commodity sectors, as well as his valuable experience in mergers and business management.